-- Operating pressure to increase accuracy (Endress+Hauser recommends the use of a pressure measuring device for absolute pressure, e.g. Cerabar M or Cerabar S) - Medium temperature to increase accuracy (e.g. iTEMP) - Reference density for calculating the corrected volume flow for gases - Various pressure transmitters and temperature measuring devices can be ordered from Endress+Hauser: see "Accessories" section → 🖺 195
+- Operating pressure to increase accuracy (Endress+Hauser recommends the use of a pressure measuring device for absolute pressure, e.g. Cerabar M or Cerabar S) - Medium temperature to increase accuracy (e.g. iTEMP) - Reference density for calculating the corrected volume flow for gases

-It is recommended to read in external measured values to calculate the following measured variables for gases:
+It is recommended to read in external measured values to calculate the corrected volume flow.

-Corrected volume flow